SpineEventEngine/logging/flogger/README.md

 This directory contains Flogger [modules][flogger-github] built with Gradle.

+Original Flogger sources have been repackaged from `com.google.common.*` to `io.spine.logging.flogger.*`.
+It prevents a runtime clash in situations when a user has both `spine-logging` and `flogger` on the classpath.
+However, a user is not meant to use two logging libraries simultaneously.
+`flogger` may appear on the classpath as a transitive dependency.

+Further, Flogger sources should be migrated to Kotlin and merged with our own code.

 ### API

 Contains Flogger Logging API along with classes that handle log statements